RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Misc/Print/README.md

 # Print

 ## Description
-Prints a message to `log.txt`
+Prints a message to `log.txt`.

 ## Parameters
 - `Message`
-The string or int to be printed
+The string or int to be printed.
 - `isInt`
 `Message` will be printed as a string if `false`, and as an integer if `true`
 - `useEndLine`
-Jump line if true, otherwise keep on the same line
+Jump line if true, otherwise keep on the same line.

 ## Return Value
 None.